Our Team

 Hirokazu Okano

-“My mission is to rediscover Japan's fading culture and share it with the world.”
+“My mission is to rediscover the fading culture of Japan and convey its value to the world.”